 The International Association for the Study of Lung cancer (IASLC) 7th edition for lung cancer staging is as follows.
-This has now been updated with an 8th edition in 2016
+This has now been updated and superseded by the 8th edition in 2016.

 T staging descriptor

-The parameter assessed on the T stage include size, endobronchial location, local invasion, atelectas...
+The parameters assessed on the T stage include size, endobronchial location, local inv...

 A number of staging systems have been described for staging of malignant pleural mesothelioma.
 Below is the International Mesothelioma Interest Group TNM staging system.